gabpassos/geneticOpt-public/README.md

 - Crossover.
 - Mutation.

 These methods are very important and can be developed in many ways.
-Some classical aproachs are:
+Some classical approachs are:
 - n-point Crossover.
 - Aritmethic Crossover.
 - Uniform Random Mutation.